dblanding/diy-ROS-robot/docs/learning-ROS.md

 # LEARNING ROS: How I came up the ROS learning curve.
 ROS has a reputaion for having a pretty formidable learning curve.
 So when I decided to tackle learning ROS, I knew it would be a pretty long slog.
 Nevertheless, I already had some of the prerequisite skills.
-I knew my way (pretty well) around these subjects:
+I had a working knowledge (certainly not expert) of these subjects:
 * Linux
 * Python
 * Raspberry Pi and its gpio to interface with sensors and actuators

 Initially, I didn't have ROS installed on my PC.
-So I got started by signing up for the [Robot Ignite Academy](https://www.theconstructsim.com) online courses:
+Actually, I was away from home.
+So I got started by signing up for the [Robot Ignite Academy](https://www.theconstructsim.com) and took these two online courses:
 * ROS Basics in 5 Days (Python)
 * ROS Navigation in 5 days